Grant-in-Aid of Research & Creative Activity

 The Grant-in-Aid program is designed to support faculty research and scholarship, help faculty initiate new research and creative activities, and supply modest support at unusually critical times.

 - IU Bloomington tenured and tenure-eligible faculty, research scientists, research scholars, research center directors, and librarians.
-With certain exceptions, non-tenure-track faculty members whose evaluation criteria include research or creative activity are also eligible, with an explanation in a letter of support from his or her chair or dean.

 - If you received a Grant-in-Aid award within the past six semesters, you are not eligible to apply.